GollumSF/doctrine-tinyint/README.md

 # Doctrine TinyInt

-An tinyint type for Doctrine MYSQL
+A tinyint type for Doctrine MYSQL

 ## Installation: